-This act would amend the access to public records requirements by ordering compliance with a request to take place within seven (7) business days and up to twenty (20) business days once it is shown that the request is of a voluminous nature.
+This act would amend the access to public records requirements by ordering compliance with a request to take place within ten (10) business days and up to an additional twenty (20) business days once it is shown that the request is of a voluminous nature.

-This act would take effect on September 1, 2011.
+This act would take effect on September 1, 2012.